outrunnl/dbcollect/README.md

 ## Safety

+- If you run as 'root', dbcollect switches to a non-root user early.
+By default this is 'oracle', use '-u user' to use another user
 - The scripts only contain SELECT statements and SQL*Plus formatting/reporting commands.
 No data will be changed directly on the database
-- The collect scripts can generate a large number of files in /tmp.
+- The collect scripts can generate a large number of files in /tmp - usually a few hundred MB.
 Make sure there is enough space.

 ## License